May 26, 2021

 Federal Debts That Aren’t Tax-Related

-Next in line is any federal agency that you owe funds to.
+Next in line is any federal agency to which you owe funds.
 For example, say a person receives a $4,000 refund and doesn’t have any outstanding income tax payments but has $1,500 in past-due child support and $2,000 in past-due Stafford loan payments.
-In this scenario, the state is eligible to take $1,500 of your refund to pay your outstanding child support obligations and the Department of Education can take the remaining $2,000 to pay for your outstanding loan payments.
+In this scenario, the state is eligible to take $1,500 of your refund to pay your outstanding child support obligations, and the Department of Education can take the remaining $2,000 to pay for your outstanding loan payments.

 State Agencies and Debt Collection